kahnwong/k8s-playground/waypoint/README.md

 # Waypoint

+- Doesn't work with k3s because port 80 and 443 are in use by default via traefik, need to disable it during k3s install
+- Also wonky with kind
+- Need to setup k8s via Docker Desktop, unless you use cloud-managed k8s, since waypoint runner needs to be able to reach docker registry

 ## Setup

-Doesn't work with k3s because port 80 and 443 are in use by default via traefik, need to disable it during k3s install

-Also wonky with kind

-Need to setup k8s via Docker Desktop

 ```bash
 # cli (required)